 Martin Hinteregger, who is now defending FC Augsburg, has denounced that Salzburg has been unnecessarily weakened by the blood-letting in the direction of Saxony.
 “The way Leipzig destroys Salzburg is not nice to look at,” the native of Salzburg once complained.

 Apart from that, there are rather soft-soaked statements to be heard about this marshalling yard.
 Anyone who wants to hear plain language ends up back at Rune Bratseth.
 His conclusion: “What is legally correct does not mean that it is morally correct.
 It’s not good from the emotional point of view.
+Check out this energybet review to get to know more about sports betting.

 Editor’s note: In an earlier version of the article it was claimed that entering “RB Leipzig” in an Internet browser leads to the homepage of Red Bull Salzburg, as the club is called in the Austrian Bundesliga.
 This assertion is not correct.
 The browser input “rbleipzig.de” leads to the homepage of the ice hockey club EC RedBull Salzburg.
 We apologize for any inconvenience.